bioboxes/crash-test-biobox/README.md

-A docker image for testing biobox tools and interfaces.
+A Docker image for testing biobox tools and interfaces.
 Provides the following biobox tasks:

   * exit-0: Returns 0 exit code without producing any files.